alexey-martynov/alexey-martynov.github.io/_posts/2026-08-05-complex-latex-usage.md

 The Beamer allows to write document and render it in different modes:
 *presentation*, *article* and *handout*.
-Personally I don't use *article* mode because I want to have a book-like document.
+Personally I don't use *article* mode because I want to have a book-like document and it is much easier to create in with `book` class.

 ### Themes